Get Out: Themes and interpretations

-Chris' perceived superiority is one of the reasons why the white characters in the movie are so fixated on him.
-Get Out shows how the white characters' interest in black bodies is more closely related to jealousy and covetousness than it is to condescension, in contrast to racism's typical definition as the perception of another race as inferior.
-Dean explains to Chris that Jesse Owens, a black runner, defeated his father in the 1936 Olympic qualifying rounds.
-Throughout the dinner, numerous people compliment Chris on various characteristics, from his body to his artistic talent as a photographer.
-As it turns out, the Armitages' method entails inserting a white brain into a black body to transfer the black person's talent to the awareness of the white person.
-Because he wants to view and capture images with Chris' expertise, Jim Hudson wants to get his brain implanted into Chris' skull.

 Peele wrote Rose as a subversion of the white savior trope, and in particular, of films where most white characters are evil, but one is good.
 Peele and Williams stated that Rose behaved like a teenager as her emotional development was delayed.
 Williams believed that Rose was not a victim of indoctrination, hypnotism or Stockholm syndrome, but simply evil.
 After Rose's intentions are revealed, her previous "soft and welcoming" appearance becomes a "vision of cold, meticulous elitism", with hunting jodhpurs, a white dress shirt, and a "sleek ponytail"; she hangs photographs of her ex-partners on her wall like hunting trophies.